 This broad division into two groups can help you decide on your first programming language.

 If you’re interested in learning web development, these categories are especially important to understand.

 Let’s take a closer look at both of these groups.

 Front-end development languages

-Thus, front-end languages are responsible for what you see right now on this page: typography, layout, colors, menus, and images.
+Therefore, front-end languages are responsible for what you see right now on this page:

 In order to make all this work properly, there has to be something to support the front-end.
 That’s where back-end development steps in.